kailash-manasarovar/statement/docs/timeline/2023/december.md

     ![tt4](../../content/images/hornero/hh4.png)

     - Looking at these again, it's possible the first two are the same person.
-    - Yet none of these pics are of the man I would see [driving past me](june.md#sunday-11th-june), or lurking around Dénia in [his or Ana Requena's blue car](october.md#the-trumpet-teacher-drives-past-me-in-his-car).
+    - Yet none of these pics are of the man I would see [driving past me](june.md#sunday-11th-june), or lurking around Denia in [his or Ana Requena's blue car](october.md#the-trumpet-teacher-drives-past-me-in-his-car).

 - I run up behind the man and cross the road about a metre before I reach him.
 - He flinches.